nrw-digital/week-notes/en/updates/_posts/2025-11-28-week-notes.md

 ## Our festive trip to Shrewsbury to catch up as a team

 This week, our team met up in person to collaborate on a number of exciting projects, as well as team building with the new members of our team.
-We all got a little competitive but it was great to challenge ourselves and work in new teams with members of the team we might not ordinarily work closely with.
+We all got a little competitive but it was great to challenge ourselves and work in new teams with people we might not ordinarily work closely with.

 As a team, we created a timeline that captured the key moments and highlights from 2012 to today.
 The timeline was a lovely representation of our many achievements over the years.